dixonge/gtd-hugo/content/posts/2017-07-01-minimal-configuration-for-modern-laptops.md

 date: 2017-07-01T22:06:35+00:00
 url: /minimal-configuration-for-modern-laptops/
 image: /images/2018/07/chuwi.png
-mf2_mp-syndicate-to:
-  - 'a:1:{i:0;s:4:"none";}'
-mf2_syndication:
-  - 'a:0:{}'
-status: 'null'
 categories:
   - Uncategorized
 tags:
   - posts

 ---
-[UPDATE: I have moved to a Lenovo ideapad laptop &#8211; also only $199 at Best Buy.
+[UPDATE: I have moved to a Lenovo ideapad laptop - also only $199 at Best Buy.
 No idea why, amazing laptop!
 New post about this soon]

 At some point in 2014 during a visit back here in the U.S. we picked up some clearance sale laptops at BestBuy.
-My HP touchscreen and the wife&#8217;s Toshiba were both 15&#8243;&#8221; and at great prices.
+My HP touchscreen and the wife's Toshiba were both 15&#8243;" and at great prices.
 They have both performed well and handled the upgrade to Windows 10 admirably.
 However, now that we are preparing to move back to Mexico it seems like a good time for an upgrade.
 We have acquired two off-brand <a>Chinese laptops</a> that drop the spinning hard drive and any CD/DVD tray in exchange for quieter, cooler running, longer battery life, less bulk and less weight.
 This would probably be a good place to insert a small table 🙂

 <table>
   <tr>